tspindler-cms/tetet-vwv/README.txt

 Vietnam War Vessels by TeTeT
+0.2.1

-The pre-release of Vietnam War Vessels contains two participants in the Gulf of Tonkin incident, and an aircraft carrier:
+This release of Vietnam War Vessels contains two participants in the Gulf of Tonkin incident, and an aircraft carrier:

 P 4 Class Torpedo Boat
 USS Maddox (DD-731), Sumner class destroyer